Ohio Is for Lovers: Music video

 The music video was directed by Shane Drake.
 The video features footage of the band performing in an old building while a little girl is shown aging rapidly and a spider is spinning its web.
 According to JT Woodruff, the band members were wearing each other's clothing and the microphone was hanging from the ceiling because they forgot to bring the stand.

+Reception

+In 2006, Scott Shetler of Slant Magazine said the song was "every bit as absurd as it was catchy."